Blizmofa/KerberosChatRooms/README.md

 Response Code 1604 - Symmetric Key ACK.<br>
 Response Code 1605 - Encrypted Message ACK.<br>
 Response Code 1609 - Server General Error.<br>

-1. record a demo with x cmd windows open that shows auth, msg and at least 2 clients sending message in msg group
-2. record with wireshark and show the encrypted protocol.
-3. create setup.py script with dependencies, and check that only Crypto.Cipher needed to be installed.
-4. Add protocol add-ons 1700-1703 codes
-5. add comments to json files examples
-6. refactor json example for services_pool with IVs